-The uncertainty surrounding the duration of the coronavirus pandemic is a major concern for the Authority.
-Fare revenues and funding from state and local non-operating revenues are decreasing while operating expenses are increasing.
+The continued uncertainty surrounding the duration of the coronavirus pandemic remains a concern for the Authority.
+Fare revenues and funding from state and local non-operating revenues continue to be less than expected while operating expenses are increasing.

-Rising costs are always problematic when they don't coincide with increased revenues or levels of service.
-The rapidly rising costs of employee benefits such as health care, the provision of adequate retirement programs and worker's compensation are one of those costs.
-This affects not only Authority employees, but the employees of the Purchased transportation contract provider as well because it impacts the amounts the Authority must pay for those contracts.
-The purchased transportation contract was extended at the beginning of FY20 and there was a significant increase in both the fixed and variable hourly cost.
+Rising costs are always problematic when they do not coincide with increased revenues or levels of service.
+The rapidly rising costs of employee benefits such as health care, the provision of adequate retirement programs, and worker's compensation are one of those costs.
+This affects not only Authority employees, but the employees of the purchased transportation contract provider as well because it impacts the amounts the Authority must pay for those contracts.
+The contractor's fixed and variable hourly rate increases each year.